-As the area's leader in executive education, the Lubar School of Business Executive MBA (EMBA) program offers business professionals a transformative 17-month educational and life experience designed especially for the experienced manager.
+As the area's leader in executive education, the Lubar College of Business STEM-Designated Executive MBA (EMBA) program offers business professionals a transformative 16-month educational and life experience designed especially for the experienced manager.
 The Lubar EMBA builds deep professional relationships with corporate executives and managers, and with an active network of successful Lubar Executive MBA alumni.

 The cohort format fosters a highly bonded network of peer professionals.
 Attending classes every other week - Friday evening and Saturday - provides the flexibility needed to balance a career while pursuing an Executive MBA degree.